-If the nominal flow of 425,000 scfm (12,028 m/min) is not available (e.g., only one of the main 7 ventilation fans is available) underground operations may proceed, the number of activities that 8 can be performed in parallel may be limited, depending on the quantity of air available.
-9 Ventilation may be supplied by operating one or more of the filtration exhaust fans.
-To 10 accomplish this, the isolation dampers will be opened, which will permit air to flow from the main 11 exhaust duct to the filter outlet plenum or to the IVS.
-The filtration fans may also be operated to 12 bypass the HEPA plenum.
-The isolation dampers of the filtration exhaust fan(s) to be employed 13 will be opened, and the selected fan(s) will be switched on.
-In this mode, underground 14 operations will be limited, because filtration exhaust fans cannot provide sufficient airflow to 15 support the use of diesel equipment.
-16
+If the nominal flow of 425,000 scfm (12,028 m3/min) is not available (e.g., only one of the main 10 ventilation fans is available) underground operations may proceed, Depending on the amount of 11 airflow available, but the number of activities that can be performed in parallel may be limited.
+12 depending on the quantity of air available.
+Ventilation may be supplied by operating one or more 13 of the filtration exhaust fans.
+To accomplish this, the isolation dampers will be opened, which 14 will permit air to flow from the main exhaust duct to the filter outlet plenum or to the IVS.
+The 15 filtration fans may also be operated to bypass the HEPA plenum.
+The isolation dampers of the 16 filtration exhaust fan(s) to be employed will be opened, and the selected fan(s) will be switched 17 on.
+In this mode, underground operations will be limited, because filtration exhaust fans cannot 18 provide sufficient airflow to support the use of diesel equipment.
+19

-If the nominal flow of 425,000 scfm (12,028 m/min) is not available because the facility is 17 operating in filtration mode, the exhaust air will pass through HEPA-filter assemblies, with 18 filtration fans operating (i.e., all other fans are stopped).
-This system provides a means for 19 removing the airborne particulates that may contain radioactive and hazardous waste 20 particulates before they are discharged through the exhaust stack to the atmosphere.
-The 21 filtration mode is activated manually or automatically if the radiation monitoring system detects 22 abnormally high concentrations of airborne radioactive particulates (an alarm is received from 23 the continuous air monitor in the exhaust drift of the active waste panel) or a waste handling 24 incident with the potential for a waste container breach is observed.
-The filtration mode is not 25 initiated by the release of gases such as VOCs.
-26
+If the UVS is the nominal flow of 425,000 scfm (12,028 m3/min) is not available because the 20 facility is operating in filtration mode, the exhaust air will pass through HEPA-filter assemblies, 21 with filtration fans operating (i.e., all other fans are stopped).
+This system provides a means for 22 removing the airborne particulates that may contain radioactive and hazardous waste 23 particulates before they are discharged through the exhaust stack to the atmosphere.
+The 24 filtration mode is activated manually or automatically if the radiation monitoring system detects 25 26 abnormally high concentrations of airborne radioactive particulates (an alarm is received from the continuous air monitor in the exhaust drift of the active waste panel) or a waste handling 27 incident with the potential for a waste container breach is observed.
+The filtration mode is not 28 initiated by the release of gases such as VOCs.
+29 restored by the diesel generators, a decision is made whether to remain in filtration mode and energize a filtration fan or to realign the dampers into the minimum exhaust mode.
+Without any indication of a radiological release, the decision is usually the latter. is powered by backup diesel generators.
+Normal TRU mixed waste handling and related operations cease upon loss of